How Much Electricity (Power) Does a TV Use?

 • 800 Wh / 1000 = 0.8 kWh

-By using this formula, watching television will cost you only 8 cents per day, or $29.20 per year.
+Using this formula, watching television will cost you only 16 cents per day, or $59.20 per year.

 The users who run their TVs much more frequently usually have higher energy bills.
-This is because they leave their TVs running for their pets, or they leave it ON while they are doing other things.
-Therefore, you need to carefully choose all the key factors that are important and that affect your TV’s energy consumption.
+This is because they leave their TVs running for their pets or they leave it ON while they are doing other things.
+Therefore, you need to carefully choose all the important key factors and that affect your TV’s energy consumption.

 These are the main factors that determine how much power a TV will use:

-• Age: If you didn’t know, the older models require up to 400 watts or more, which is twice then the normal TV.
+• Age: If you didn’t know, the older models require up to 400 watts or more, which is twice the normal TV’s.

-• Size: The size of the TV is the second biggest factor that determines power consumption.
+• Size: The size of the TV is the second biggest factor determining power consumption.
 The most efficient TVs on the market use much less power.
 Some LED models use 15 watts for a 15-inch TV.

-• Screen Type: Good thing to keep in mind is that LCD screens have almost the same power consumption as LEDs, while Plasma and CRT screens typically consume 3 times more energy.
+• Screen Type: A good thing to keep in mind is that LCD screens have almost the same power consumption as LEDs, while Plasma and CRT screens typically consume 3 times more energy.

 What Affects Energy Consumption